 As beautiful as our waterfalls are, they also hold hidden dangers.
 In 2016, six individuals died in waterfall accidents in Transylvania County and several others were injured.
-We ask you to join with Transylvania County Tourism, Pisgah National Forest, DuPont State Recreational Forest, Gorges State Park, Mission Health and Transylvania County Emergency Management Services in encouraging everyone to practice waterfall safety.
+We ask you to join with Transylvania County Tourism, Pisgah National Forest, DuPont State Recreational Forest, Gorges State Park, Mission Health, and Transylvania County Emergency Management Services is encouraging everyone to practice waterfall safety.
 If you’re planning a visit, please follow the waterfall safety tips found on this page.

-Additionally, we invite you to go to our Facebook and Instagram accounts to stay abreast of current conditions and latest waterfall advisories.
+Additionally, we invite you to go to our Facebook and Instagram accounts to stay abreast of current conditions and the latest waterfall advisories.
 Contact us for waterfall safety cards and additional information.
 Watch our waterfall safety videos below.
 We encourage you to share or download them to promote waterfall safety in Western North Carolina and across the region.